First Time Buyer Contractor Mortgages

 Contractor mortgages have been around for a decade, but adoption on the High Street has been slow.
 In recent years, we've exerted enormous time and effort negotiating special income underwriting criteria.

-During 2014/15, we’ve seen many new contractor-friendly lenders come to the fore.
-But by comparison, their number is minuscule compared to the number of lenders on the High Street.
+Since 2015, we've seen many new contractor-friendly lenders come to the fore.
+But, by comparison, their number is minuscule compared to the number of lenders on the High Street.

 We can't emphasise enough the importance of a specialist broker handling your mortgage application.
 It's even more important when you're a first time buyer.
 You need to begin your quest for homeownership on a solid, but affordable, platform.